Research & Blog

 Next-generation approaches include:

-• Constitutional AI: Models trained to self-detect hallucinations
+• Constitutional AI: models trained to self-detect hallucinations

-• Ensemble Verification: Multiple models cross-checking outputs
+• Ensemble Verification: multiple models cross-checking outputs

-• Blockchain Provenance: Cryptographic proof of data sources
+• Blockchain Provenance: cryptographic proof of data sources

-• Automated Red-Teaming: Continuous adversarial testing in production
+• Automated Red-Teaming: continuous adversarial testing in production

 Conclusion